 Tony went out on a work detail to build runways at an airfield.
 What is known about his time on the detail is that he became ill and was sent to the hospital ward at Bilibid Prison.
 According to records kept by the staff, he was admitted on July 29, 1944, suffering from gastritis, and discharged on August 7.
 The records also show he was returned to what was called “The Army Air Group.”

+The POWs formed detachments on October 10 and marched to the Port Area of Manila to Pier 7.
 Nearly 1775 POWs were put on the Arisan Maru and packed into the ship’s number one hold which could hold 400 men.
-Along the sides of the hold were shelves that served as bunks which were so close together that a man could not lift himself up while lying down.
+Along the sides of the hold were shelves that served as bunks that were so close together that a man could not lift himself up while lying down.
 Those standing also had no room to lie down.
 The latrines for the prisoners were eight five-gallon cans.
 Since the POWs were packed into the hold so tightly, many of the POWs could not get near the cans.